SnowDenix/FrportalDocs/README.md

 ---

+## Authoring Standards

+- Follow the shared structure and checklist in `[Documentation Style Guide](guidelines/documentation-style-guide)`.
+- For bilingual pages, use the `{% include lang-toggle.html %}` pattern (see the style guide) and wrap English/Turkish blocks in `lang-section` containers with matching `data-group`.
+- Example implementation: `marketing/marketing-overview-en.md` includes a bilingual quick view using this pattern.

+---

 ## Deployment

 The site automatically deploys to GitHub Pages when changes are pushed to the `main` branch via GitHub Actions.